kevinforrestkeyes/depop-scraper/README.md

 # depop-scraper
-for scraping product data from depop stores using nightmare js to run: node --harmony depop.scrap.js <username>
+for scraping product data from depop stores using nightmare js\n to run: node --harmony depop.scrap.js \<username\>